para-parakeet (2023) percussion quartet · 7 minutes · advanced

 You will be emailed a PDF file of the score and parts within 24 hours of your purchase, which can be printed from any computer.

 A few days into my freshman year of college, I inexplicably decided to walk in a random cardinal direction in order to explore this fun new city that I had moved to.
+So, I walked south.
+For two hours.

 Sometime into "walking south", I was exhausted.
 I ran out of water.
 My phone was running out of battery.
 I was starting to get lost.
+I was probably not doing this whole "being an adult" thing correctly.

 I look up.
 There are a dozen bright green parakeets in the middle of a city.